‘Succession’ condo hits the market in NYC for $23 million - NewsBreak

 The third season of “Succession” premiered a few weeks ago and has already seen storylines play out at the for-sale unit.
 Kendall Roy was seen in the condo plotting his father’s demise.
 Kendall can also be seen interacting with his siblings, lawyers, girlfriend and most importantly, Cousin Greg.

 The price dropped just below $26 million this April before being relisted at its current $23.3 million last month.
-Stan Ponte and Joshua Judge from Sotheby’s International Realty have the listing.29 Central Virginia landlords sued for housing discrimination
+Stan Ponte and Joshua Judge from Sotheby’s International Realty have the listing.

 “Succession” viewers have gotten to check out plenty of luxury real estate over the show’s three seasons, including some properties that have hit the market after their appearances on the small screen.